Healthy Lifestyle for Diabetes: Diet, Exercise & 7-Day Plan Guide

 Diet & Exercise: Core of Diabetes Management

 Nutrition and physical movement represent the absolute twin pillars of your metabolic success.
-A healthy lifestyle for diabetes diet exercise protocol requires immense consistency and planning.
+A healthy lifestyle for a diabetes diet and exercise protocol requires immense consistency and planning.
 First of all, you must consume foods with a very low glycemic index.

 These specific foods digest very slowly, preventing dangerous post-meal sugar spikes.
 You must also pack your daily meals with abundant dietary fiber.
 Fiber acts like a physical sponge in your gut, slowing down overall carbohydrate absorption.